top of page

 • Date you know you have conflicts for both the rehearsal process and shows.

-Music Director - Trudy Bidwell
+Music Director - TBA

-Choreographer - Vanessa Grow
+Choreographer - TBA

-Character and Dance Callbacks by invitation- Saturday, September 30th at 10:00 AM-12:00 PM
+Character and Dance Callbacks by invitation-

 If you would like to send a video audition please send it to thepalacetheatrepocatello@gmail.com.